reytoms/Portfolio/Project_Part2.md

 </div>
 <a href="https:&#x2F;&#x2F;www.canva.com&#x2F;design&#x2F;DAEwPBONP0A&#x2F;watch?utm_content=DAEwPBONP0A&amp;utm_campaign=designshare&amp;utm_medium=embeds&amp;utm_source=link" target="_blank" rel="noopener">Doha Qatar</a> by Reyma Thomas

 I used Canva to create a video to showcase Qatar.
-I trust this would create a more personal interest in the hearts of my viewers and consider planning a trip.
+I trust this would create a more personal interest in the hearts of my viewers who might want to consider planning a trip to Doha.
 Though I could not cover all possible tourist locations in Qatar, I highlighted some key attractions.
-I chose attractions and colorful images that displays the many leisure activities in Qatar.
-I considered this a great way to keep my viewers interested in my video.
-I also picked an arabic music to align with the culture of Qatar (arab country).
-All image references and the music credits are noted in the reference section.
+I chose attractions and colorful images that display a varietyu of leisure activities in Qatar.
+I also picked an arabic music to play in the background that would align with the culture of Qatar (arab country).
+All image used and the music credits are noted in the reference section.

 **Finally, I would like to create a countdown to FIFA QATAR 2022**

 In the video I created for Qatar, I introduced some stadiums that will be hosting the FIFA 2022 World Cup.
-Noting that my viewers are students (young adults), I believe I will be able to gather their attention and focus to the game.
-As much as I hope they all take a vacation (to any destination that is viable to them) this Christmas, I want to them to consider visiting Qatar atleast next year during the same season.
+Noting that my viewers are students (young adults), I believe I will be able to gather their attention and focus to the big game being hosted by Qatar next winter.
+As much as I hope they all take a vacation (to any destination that is viable to them) this Christmas, I want them to consider visiting Qatar atleast next year during the same season.
 I am using the FIFA countdown to have them consider making the trip!
-The world Cup is a little less than a year away from now.
+With the countdown I want to remind my viewers that the world Cup is a little less than a year away from now - which means it is the right time to start planning.

 <div class="flourish-embed" data-src="visualisation/7881992"><script src="https://public.flourish.studio/resources/embed.js"></script></div>